Quadratically Constrained Myopic Adversarial Channels: Preliminaries

 We now state a general lemma that will be useful in proving list-decoding results.
 This essentially says that if codewords are chosen i.i.d. according to a uniform distribution, then the probability that more than $\cO(n^2)$ codewords lie within any set of sufficiently small volume is super-exponentially decaying in $n$.
 A proof of this lemma for discrete case appeared in Langberg's~\cite[Lemma\ 2.1]{langberg-oblivious-channels-2006} paper.
-We give a general form and its proof for completeness. \begin{lemma} Suppose $A\subseteq\bR^n$ and $\cC=\{\vx(m)\}_{m=1}^{2^{nR}}\subseteq A$ contains $2^{nR},R>0$ uniform samples from $A$.
-If $V\subseteq A$ such that for some small enough constant $\nu>0$
+A proof can be found in Appendix~\ref{sec:appendix_proofs_basiclemmas}. \begin{lemma} Suppose $A\subseteq\bR^n$ Lebesgue measurable and $\cC=\{\vx(m)\}_{m=1}^{2^{nR}}\subseteq A$ contains $2^{nR},R>0$ uniform samples from $A$.
+If $V\subseteq A$ is Lebesgue measurable and for some small enough constant $\nu>0$

 where $\vbfx$ is sampled uniformly at random from $A$ and $\mu(\cdot)$ denotes the Lebesgue measure of a measurable subset of $\bR^n$, then there exists some constant $C=C(c,\nu,R)>0$, s.t.,